Accessing your Outlook email

 4. Open Outlook.

-You can find further help on using Outlook on Windows on the Microsoft website.
+You can find further help on using Outlook on Windows on the Microsoft website, opens in a new window.

 1. Open Outlook.
 Click Outlook > Preferences.